CSublow/milestone-project-one/README.md

 In addition to the site navigation links, there are external links to The Monkees' social media channels that are located directly below the main navigation.
 When click/tapped on these open a new browser tab to then take the user to that social media channel.

+In the wireframes for this project the navigation consisted of 8 links, rather than the 7 that were implemented.
+The reasons for this change are elaborated on in the **index.html** section below.

 ### Footer
 The footer is also consistent across all site pages.
 The footer consists of 4 links; Home, Facebook, Twitter and Youtube.
 The Home link takes the user back to index.html.
 The other links take the user to the corresponding social network, which opens in a new browser tab so as to prevent the user forgetting what page they have come from.